 When we delve the depths of contemporary futurism, a dangerous dualism becomes apparent.

 Futurism is a loose term.
 Many self-proclaim the title.
-The vague umbrella—overtly recognized or not—includes forward thinking scientists, engineers, science-fiction writers, mystic receivers of futuristic revelation, artists, filmmakers, and even marketing consultants.
+The vague umbrella includes forward thinking scientists, engineers, science-fiction writers, mystic receivers of futuristic revelation, artists, filmmakers, and entrepreneurs.

 How did we get here?

 In the last century, science began to understand the true foundations of matter.
 Humans mined the quantum realm, presenting scientific theories that stirred the mystic's age-old fantasy of becoming one with everything.
 Our power to manipulate the physical world to our own ends reached its pinnacle.
 We've successfully engineered ecosystems (not always for the better), towering cities, global transportation and international commerce.
 We also create, on a different scale, with microchips and the processing power they make available.
 Indeed, when we conceive of technology now, we often think of software, the internet and its world of information.

 The various data—personal, social, and commercial—accrues at a furious rate as processing power improves exponentially.
 Singularity is near.

 Meanwhile, despite this exciting realm of pure information, the environment plunges deeper into crisis as our inoculated environmentalism falls deeper into one of those too-long naps it shouldn't have taken late mid-afternoon.